wingsuit-designsystem/wingsuit-kickstarter/README.md

 </p>

 # Wingsuit Kickstarter

 Wingsuit Kickstarter is a demo project to show how to use Wingsuit with Drupal.
+The project uses Aquia blt to install Drupal.

+After installation create a new node Landingpage.

+Click `configure section` to see all the pattern settings for wingsuit component section.

+Next click add block.
+All the custom blocks are mapped to patterns.
+Check `Manage Display` of these blocks.

+If you want to make changes to the templates go to `themes/custom/storybook` and run:
+* `yarn dev:storybook` to start storybook
+* `yarn dev:drupal` to compile to Drupal.

-## PHP Kickstart
+## PHP kickstart
    * Clone the repository and run:
 ```
 cd wingsuit_kickstarter
 composer install
 ./vendor/bin/blt setup
+./vendor/bin/drush cim -y
 ```

 ## Docksal kickstart